warp-ds/Eikons/CONTRIBUTING.md

 - publish to eik manually using `eik/cli`: `pnpm run eikpublish`

 - this requires a key.
-Ask web-platform team for a key, or ask Prash nicely for help (when relevant, this step will be replaces with a GH Action)
+Ask web-platform team for a key, or ask Prash nicely for help (when relevant, this step will be replaced with a GH Action)

 - update icons list in Warp Portal documentation.
 Once you see the new icons render and all is ok